Poland in the Junior Eurovision Song Contest 2022: Heat 1

+Heat 2

-The second semi-final was broadcast on 11 September 2022.
+The second Heat was broadcast on 11 September 2022.
 The topic of the episode was "the Polish Junior Eurovision".
-Two honourable mentions and the winner were determined by a jury panel consisting of: Lanberry (singer-songwriter, composer of the Polish songs in the Junior Eurovision Song Contest 2018 and 2019), Viki Gabor (winner of the Junior Eurovision Song Contest 2019) and Marek Sierocki.
+Two honourable mentions and the winner were determined by a jury panel consisting of: Lanberry (singer-songwriter, composer of the Polish songs in the Junior Eurovision Song Contest 2018 and 2019), Viki Gabor (winner of the Junior Eurovision Song Contest 2019) and Marek Sierocki (Polish commentator of the Junior Eurovision Song Contest).